bomonike/bomonike.github.io/microsoft-ai.md

 ## Microsoft's Confusing Branding

+Microsoft's AI offerings have gone through quite a bit of churn.

 Microsoft has invented several names to refer to their AI offerings:

 Cortana => Bing => Cognitive Services => OpenAI => Generative AI => AI Language